BPHarris/advent-of-code-2023/README.md

 ## Even days: Rust 1.74.0

-Compiled and run from cargo root with the good 'ol `cargo run`.
+Compiled and run from cargo root with the good 'ol `cargo run --release`.

 ## Run